Carnegie Mellon University: Student life

 Carnegie Mellon's student life includes over 400 student organizations, art galleries, and various unique traditions.
 Student organizations provide social, service, media, academic, spiritual, recreational, sport, religious, political, cultural, and governance opportunities.
-Carnegie Mellon's campus houses several galleries such as The Frame, a student-devoted gallery, and the Regina Gouger Miller Gallery, an art gallery that specializes in contemporary professional artists.
+Carnegie Mellon's campus houses several exhibition spaces: the Ellis Gallery and the Frame Gallery are both dedicated to exhibiting the work of students and faculty, and the ICA Pittsburgh is the university's forum for contemporary art.
 The Carnegie Mellon School of Music, Carnegie Mellon School of Drama, and the student-run theatrical organization Scotch'n'Soda provides campus with a variety of performance arts events.
 The university has a strong Scottish motif inspired by Andrew Carnegie's Scottish heritage, as well as the Mellon family's Scots-Irish ancestry.
 Examples include Scotty, the Scottish Terrier mascot, The Tartan student newspaper, Skibo Gymnasium, The Thistle yearbook, and the Céilidh weekend every fall semester for homecoming.

 Housing

 Carnegie Mellon offers conventional housing for its students through single-gender, coresidential, and special interest options.
 Students can choose from a variety of housing options.
 The four options for students are traditional, semi-suite, suite, and apartments.
 The Traditional is a typical college dormitory setting, a long hallway with a series of 1-3 person rooms and a community bathroom shared with an entire floor or wing.
 Semi-Suite offers more privacy through 1-4 person rooms with 3-5 residents sharing one semi-private bathroom.
 Suite is similar to Semi-Suite but contains additional bedrooms, a bathroom, and living room/lounge area shared with 3-8 other residents.
 Apartments are shared between 1-3 people and may contain additional bedrooms, a semi-private bathroom, a living room, and kitchen shared with the other residents.
 Upperclassmen have additional options for housing, which include town houses and a larger variety of one or two bedroom apartments.
 There are 27 residential buildings on campus and even more off campus.

 First-year students are assigned to the dedicated first-year residence halls on campus including Morewood E-Tower, Morewood Gardens, Residence on Fifth, Shirley Apartments, as well as Boss, Donner, Hamerschlag, McGill, Mudge, Scobell, and Stever Houses.
 Approximately one-third of upperclassmen choose to continue living on campus through university housing.
 Options for upperclassmen include Fifth & Clyde, Morewood Gardens, West Wing, Doherty, Fairfax, Margaret Morrison, Fifth Neville, Shady Oak, Shirley, Forbes & Beeler, and Woodlawn Apartments as well as Henderson, Resnik, Roselawn, Spirit, Tech, Webster, and Welch Houses.